Information architecture (or IA) is a crucial aspect of good web design with a big impact on your user’s overall experience.

 Finally, search systems allow users to find specific content with more precision.
 On most sites, this is represented by a simple search function with a text input box.
 However, search can work against a site’s usability if it’s not implemented properly.

-Improving Your Site’s Organizational Structure
+Improving Your Site’s Organisational Structure

 Take a moment to look at your site as if it were new to you.
 Is it clear what this site’s about, or do you have to search for that information?